Blood pressure: Measurement

 Arterial pressure is most commonly measured via a sphygmomanometer, which uses the height of a column of mercury, or an aneroid gauge, to reflect the blood pressure by auscultation.
 The most common automated blood pressure measurement technique is based on the oscillometric method.
 Fully automated oscillometric measurement has been available since 1981.
 This principle has recently been used to measure blood pressure with a smartphone.
 Measuring pressure invasively, by penetrating the arterial wall to take the measurement, is much less common and usually restricted to a hospital setting.
-Novel methods to measure blood pressure without penetrating the arterial wall, and without applying any pressure on patient's body are being explored, for example, cuffless measurements that uses only optical sensors.
+Novel methods to measure blood pressure without penetrating the arterial wall, and without applying any pressure on patient's body are being explored.